dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 FRP really makes a difference here; by making the source of the data responsible for pushing the response back the application itself consumes less resources.

-With coroutines you can take both approaches, luckily coroutines and reactive programming are quite compatible and there's already some effort going on in the spring environment to bridge them.
+With coroutines you can take both approaches, luckily coroutines and reactive programming are quite compatible and there's already some effort going on in the spring environment to [bridge](https://spring.io/blog/2019/04/12/going-reactive-with-spring-coroutines-and-kotlin-flow) them.
-As you can see at: [https://spring.io/blog/2019/04/12/going-reactive-with-spring-coroutines-and-kotlin-flow](https://spring.io/blog/2019/04/12/going-reactive-with-spring-coroutines-and-kotlin-flow)

 ## Performance